 Fukuoka Japan Travel Guide

-Fukuoka Airport (FUK) is the main international and domestic airport for the region, known for its exceptional closeness to the city center.
+Fukuoka Airport (FUK) is the main international and domestic airport for the region, known for its exceptional closeness to downtown.
 It simplifies arrivals and departures, making it one of Japan's most convenient airports.

 Flight prices vary by season, peaking during cherry blossom, autumn foliage, Golden Week, Obon, and New Year holidays.
-Prices are generally lower during the rainy season and more peaceful winter months.
+Prices are generally lower in the wet season and quieter winter months.
 Fukuoka Airport has distinct international and domestic terminals.

 Fukuoka City Subway Kuko Line is the fastest transfer option (5-7 mins to Hakata, 11-13 mins to Tenjin).